Tirath5504/tirath5504.github.io/blogs/weekly-review-system.md

 ## Your Turn

 If you're feeling overwhelmed or directionless, try implementing a weekly review.
-Start small—even 15 minutes can make a difference.
+Start small: even 15 minutes can make a difference.

 What's your productivity system?
 I'd love to hear what works for you!